 Gear funding supports purchase of sampling gear (either sampling kits compiled by MMW, recommended meters, specialized gear or consumable supplies like filters).
 The purpose of these funds is to assist new groups in obtaining sampling gear needed to start a program, to help groups replace failed gear (e.g. water quality meters, tape measures, etc), or purchase consumable supplies like filters.
 Groups can apply for gear funding once every 3 years.
 To receive gear funding, watershed groups must provide documentation of 100% matching funds in dollars.
 A maximum of $1500 may be awarded per application per group for gear (once every 3 years).

 Eligibility & Requirements

 .
-In order to receive Laboratory analysis funds groups must sign a MOU and agree to share data with FLBS (it will be uploaded to the FLBS FlatDat database), and to upload all of their data to the MT DEQ EquIS Water Quality Exchange (MT-eWQX) database.
+In order to receive Laboratory analysis funds groups must have an approved SAP and SOP on file, sign a MOU, agree to share data with FLBS (it will be uploaded to the FLBS database), and upload all of their data to the MT DEQ EQuIS Water Quality Exchange (MT-eWQX) database.
 Funding applications must be emailed to firstname.lastname@example.org

 by the deadline.
 Groups will be notified of the application outcome by April 1st

 .
 Cost match requirements are described in each section (Laboratory analyses funding and gear funding).

 To be most competitive for funds, we strongly recommend that groups submit a draft SAP and SOP to MMW by Feb 1st.
 This allows time for edits and SAP approval prior to the funding application deadline.
 If the group sampled the previous year then data must be uploaded to EQuIS by Feb 1st as well.